 All close to public transport, car parking and amazing cultural activities, so much to enjoy.

 At night the skyline can be seen from Southbank, offering some pretty amazing viewings.
+I never felt scared in Southbank, so this is fine to visit alone at night as well.
+There are quite a few people around at all times.

 Check out kangaroo point cliffs park

 You will find open-air activities, BBQ areas and one of the most beautiful views of the river and the city.
 It is also a great place to watch the sunset!
+This area is a bit further from the city, but it still felt safe, even on my own.

 Take a dip at streets beach